amaranth-lang/amaranth/docs/lang.rst

 Value casting
 =============

 Like shapes, values may be *cast* from other objects, which are called *value-castable*.
-Casting allows objects that are not provided by Amaranth, such as integers or enumeration members, to be used in Amaranth expressions directly.
+Casting to values allows objects that are not provided by Amaranth, such as integers or enumeration members, to be used in Amaranth expressions directly.

 ..
 TODO: link to ValueCastable